pouyakary/Starlight/README.md

     "sunset":       "18:00",        // By setting these two times, from sunset to "sunrise":      "06:00",        // sunrise, starlight forces dark mode.
+                                    // Please notice the HH:mm format of the time
+                                    // any other format is ignored

     "wallpapers": {                 // By setting this, starlight changes the